 San Jose

-Growing up, I would hear casual mentions of “camp days” spoken in hushed tones.
-Sometimes, the grown-ups would switch to broken Japanese when they talked about things they didn’t want us kids to understand.
+Growing up, I would hear hushed mentions of “camp days”.
+Sometimes, the grown-ups would slip into broken Japanese when they talked about things they didn’t want us kids to understand.
 I never questioned why our parents never encouraged us to learn Japanese.
 Mom wanted me to study French.
-She often shared her fantasy of us going to Paris together – shopping, eating decadent pastries, and dancing through the streets like Audrey Hepburn in Funny Face.
-Mom was a beautiful dancer and fashionista; she would have fit right in with Audrey and Fred on the Boulevard Saint Germaine.
+She would dream aloud of us going to Paris together – shopping, indulging in pastries, and dancing through the streets like Audrey Hepburn in Funny Face.

-“Camp days” was one of those phrases I heard often, interspersed with Nihongo gibberish that I ignored.
-In my mind, I pictured carefree summers – campers on a beach, sitting around a fire pit with a pot of clam chowder, foil wrapped perch grilling after a long day of surf fishing.
-Or pitching tents in the Redwood Forest with all the cousins, roasting marshmallows under the stars.
+When the grown-ups spoke Japanese, I tuned it out.
+It was their secret code, used when they didn’t want us kids to understand, to keep us at a distance.
+“Camp days” was one of those phrases I heard.
+In my imagination, I pictured carefree summers – campers on a beach, around a roaring fire, foil wrapped perch grilling after a long day of surf fishing; or pitching tents in the Redwood Forest, roasting marshmallows under the stars.

 This was what I imagined when I heard the words “camp days”.